Žuráň

 The hill is also famous because on 2 December 1805 Napoleon Bonaparte led his battle of Austerlitz from its peak.
-Therefore, peak of Žuráň was proclaimed to be extraterritoriality of France.
-At the peak of the hill there is a small memorial of battle (with a map of battlefield) and also flags of all nations fighting in the battle.
+Therefore, the peak of Žuráň was proclaimed to be extraterritoriality French.
+The hill is known in France as The Emperor's Hill or Height and Napoleon's Table.
+At the peak of the hill there is a small memorial dedicated to the battle (with a map of battlefield) and also the flags of all nations which fought in the battle.